AlexArmor/food/README.md

-Training PET project on native JavaScript
+Training PET project with using native JavaScript